aryahonraopatil/Experimenting-With-CNN/README.md

 Modifying the existing code given at - https://pytorch.org/tutorials/beginner/blitz/cifar10_tutorial.html

-1 - Running the training longer
+1 - Running the training longer:
 Before the for loop runs for 2 loops.
 Increasing the for loop for 12 loops increases the accuracy to 60% and the loss decreased from 1.7 to 0.7.
 But the loss also increases in the middle and then again decreases.
 Increasing the for loop iterations to 22 loops, there is no change in accuracy.
 The